apache/gravitino/docs/hadoop-catalog.md

 the storage location of the fileset.
 Currently, it supports local filesystem and HDFS.
 For object storage like S3, GCS, Azure Blob Storage and OSS, you can put the hadoop object store jar like `gravitino-aws-hadoop-bundle-{gravitino-version}.jar` into the `$GRAVITINO_HOME/catalogs/hadoop/libs` directory to enable the support.
-Full example can be found in the [cloud storage example](./cloud-storage-fileset-example.md) section.

 Note that Gravitino uses Hadoop 3 dependencies to build Hadoop catalog.
 Theoretically, it should be compatible with both Hadoop 2.x and 3.x, since Gravitino doesn't leverage any new features in